 ResCare’s Development department pursues growth through acquisitions, management contracts, mergers, requests for information (RFI), requests for proposal (RFP) and new business opportunities.
-We are committed to expanding our community reach to provide quality care in a variety of service settings including HomeCare Services, Pharmacy Services, Residential Services, Education and Training Services and Workforce Services– as well as additional lines of business we do not presently offer.
+We are committed to expanding our community reach to provide quality care in a variety of service settings including HomeCare Services, Pharmacy Services, Residential Services, and Workforce Services– as well as additional lines of business we do not presently offer.

 Request for Proposal (RFP) & Request for Information (RFI)